nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 ![hough](./md%20resources/solidWhiteRight_hough.jpg)

-* This image is overlayed on top of original image to highlight the lanes which are detected. :smilie: The result is :
+* This image is overlayed on top of original image to highlight the lanes which are detected. :smiley: The result is :

 ![final](./md%20resources/solidWhiteRight.jpg)